XY Things you should definitely do in Krakow

 20. EnergyLandia (Summer)

-It might worth it for you at the end and it is definitely going to be more comfortable, especially with kids.
+In case you are a group of people, then you can ask me for a quote for private transport to Energylandia from Krakow.
+It might worth it for you in the end and it is definitely going to be more comfortable, especially with kids.

 It is very important, that in EnergyLandia you only need to BUY ONE TICKET to be able to use all devices and attractions as much as you wish.